jeroeningen/advidi_test/README.md

 Using Redis instead of the database, relieves the database.
 So there are more resources available for the database.
 These resources can be used for other purposes.
-Please note that if you use Redis the wrong way (e.g. using a large list instead of a single hash entry), it can be even slower then your database.
+Please note that if you use Redis the wrong way (e.g. using a list instead of a single hash entry), it may be even slower then your database.

 After fixing this pitfall, sadly the app still reaches about 7.500 requests per minute